sinclairzx81/typebox/readme.md

 //--------------------------------------------------------------------------------------------
 //
-// Setup AJV validator with the following options and formats
+// Setup Ajv validator with the following options and formats
 //
 //--------------------------------------------------------------------------------------------